-Two required programs for first year students each fall semester address topics related to health and safety, including healthy choices regarding alcohol and issues related to sexual violence and bystander intervention strategies.
+Two required programs for first year students each fall and spring semesters addressing topics related to health and safety, including healthy choices regarding alcohol and issues related to sexual violence and bystander intervention strategies.

 - First Year Experience- Alcohol Responsible use and helping each other "Understanding, Recognizing, and Getting Help with Alcohol Problems.
 Presented by Carolyn E. Cornelison, Ph.D. - First Year Experience Bystander Intervention and sexual assault "Stand Up!
-Speak Out!"
-Brought to you by Dean of Students, Counseling Center and Health Services
+Speak Out!" presented by Dean of Students, Counseling Center and Health Services staff